cyberthirty/Password-stealer/README.md

 ```

 # Making an executable
-If you want to be a fancy pants, you can convert this to an exe :)
+If you want an exe file, you can convert this to an exe by using the following command

 ```
 pyinstaller --onefile stealer.py